michaelontiveros/poppy/README.md

 # Introduction
-`poppy` is a python package for linear algebra over finite fields on the GPU.
+POPPY is a python package for linear algebra over finite fields on the GPU.
 It has two classes: `field` and `array`.
-It is written in `jax`.
+It is written in JAX.